Australia Act 1986

 The Australia Act 1986 is the short title of each of a pair of separate but related pieces of legislation: one an act of the Parliament of Australia, the other an act of the Parliament of the United Kingdom.
 The Acts eliminated the ability for the United Kingdom to legislate with effect in Australia, for the UK to be involved in any Australian government, and for an appeal from any Australian court to a British court.
+(Note: As of 2020 the Australian version has not been amended; the UK version has been amended only as to an element of UK law, without effect in Australia.)
 This act formally severed all legal ties between Australia and the United Kingdom.

-In Australia they are referred to, respectively, as the Australia Act 1986 (Cth) and the Australia Act 1986 (UK).
+In Australia they are referred to, respectively, as the Australia Act 1986 (Cth) (Note: "Cth" for "Commonwealth [of Australia]") and the Australia Act 1986 (UK).
 These nearly identical Acts were passed by the two parliaments, because of uncertainty as to whether the Commonwealth Parliament alone had the ultimate authority to do so.
 They were enacted using legislative powers conferred by enabling acts passed by the parliaments of every Australian state.
 The acts came into effect simultaneously, on 3 March 1986.

 At the time, the Commonwealth, state and UK acts were known as the "Australia Acts".
 However, in discussions of contemporary law (as opposed to legal history), the state Acts have performed their function, and thus the expression "Australia Act(s)" refers only to the Commonwealth and UK Acts.